submariner-io/enhancements/submariner/centralized-control-plane.md

    // Alternatively, each workload can assign a locally significant VIP without
    // central coordination.
    VIP string `json:"vip,omitempty"`
+   // ExportPolicy can define which services are bound this Service.
+   // Policy is currently undefined (e.g., could be namespace based, etc).
+   // Leaving this object empty implies "manual" management of ServiceBindings.
+   ExportPolicy* PolicyObject `json:"exportPolicy,omitempty"`
-   // ImportPolicy defines whether exported services bound to this Service should
+   // ImportPolicy defines how exported services bound to this Service should
-   // be imported based on (TBD) policy or automatically to all clusters.
-Leaving
+   // be imported based on some (TBD) policy object (e.g., automatically to all
-   // the default value (false), would result in the current MCS behavior.
+   // clusters).
+Policy is currently undefined and leaving it empty implies
+   // "manual" management of ServiceImports.
-   ImportPolicy bool `json:"importPolicy,omitempty"`
+   ImportPolicy* PolicyObject `json:"importPolicy,omitempty"`
 }

 // ServiceStatus defines the observed state of a Service